 Flying over the ruins of Sondor.
 Flight altitude and distance is limited here in the valley, because of the strong wind.
 Duration however can be large, sometimes it is even difficult, to get down again.
 In the center of the temple plant the large altar made of raw pieces of rock.
 The launching spot is about at the same height as the driveway below.More about the meaning of the monument in the article about Inca-Cosmology.

 Landing below the ruins.
-Toplanding should be possible, I did not try though.
+Toplanding is possible.
 To the right in the picture the flank of a small mountain and in its shade a 25.000 V high voltage line.
 The last mast of the line, before traversing the valley is still visible at the left side of the mountain on the hill.
 This is quite close to the launching spot.
 The line is hardly recognizable, neither from down below nor while in the air.
-During my first flight I flew straight into it, too careless, so please watch out.
+During my first flight I flew straight into it, too careless.
+Watch out!

 From the diary:

-Repair after the high voltage flight.
-In the back a genuine stuffed condor.
-Only in the Colca valley, weeks later, I will get my paraglider that close to one again.
-The next two flights at the same spot at Sondor were then substantially better.
+Repair after the high voltage flight, I have to change some lines.
+In the back a genuine stuffed condor watching us.
+The next two flights at the same spot were substantially better.

 Relativistic Peruvian Time (Pacucha)